-An insurance policy—protecting against loss should the condition of title to land be other than as insured.
+Title insurance is an insurance policy that protects against loss if the condition of title to the land be different than what was insured.

 Why do I need title insurance?

-When you buy a home, or any property for that matter, you expect to enjoy certain benefits from ownership.
-For example, you expect to be able to occupy and use the property as you wish, to be free from debts or obligations not created or agreed to by you, and to be able to freely sell or pledge your property as security for a loan.
-Title insurance is designed to cover these rights you bargain for.
+When you buy a home, or any property, you expect to enjoy certain benefits from ownership.
+For example, you expect to occupy and use the property as you wish, to be free from debts or obligations not created or agreed to by you, and to be able to freely sell or pledge your property as security for a loan.
+Title insurance is designed to cover these rights.

 What if I have a problem?
 Do I have to lose my property to make a claim?

-Not at all.
-At the mere hint of a claim adverse to your title, you should contact your title insurer or the agent who issued your policy.
-Title insurance includes coverage for legal expenses which may be necessary to investigate, litigate or settle an adverse claim.
+No. At the mere hint of a claim adverse to your title, contact your title insurer or the agent who issued your policy.
+Title insurance includes coverage for legal expenses which may be necessary to investigate, litigate, or settle an adverse claim.

 What does this cost?

-The cost varies, depending mainly on the value of your property.
-The important thing to remember is that you only pay once, then the coverage continues in effect for so long as you have an interest in covered property.
+The cost of title insurance varies, mainly depending on the value of the property.
+Remember, you only pay for the coverage once, then the coverage continues for as long as you have an interest in the covered property.